cds-yiwei/api-gateway-token-transform/README.md

 # API Gateway Token Transform (DEMO)

-This repository is a demo showing how to use OpenResty (NGINX + Lua) as a proxy in front of IBM Verify SaaS to perform runtime transformations for OIDC metadata, ID Tokens, and Logout tokens.
+This repository is a demo showing how to use OpenResty (NGINX + Lua) as a proxy in front of IBM Verify SaaS to perform runtime transformations for OIDC metadata, ID Tokens, Userinfo and Logout tokens.

 The project demonstrates two proxy modes:

 - Reverse proxy to IBM Verify (client-facing API Gateway):
   - OIDC metadata endpoint: when the gateway responds to discovery requests, it returns JSON where any tenant-specific URLs pointing at IBM Verify are rewritten to the API Gateway URL.
   - Token endpoint: when the gateway forwards token responses back to clients, it inspects ID Tokens (JWTs), replaces the ID Token "sub" with a pairwise-sub identifier, and trims unnecessary claims (keeping only a minimal set required by the relying party).
+  - Userinfor endpoint: when the gateway forwards userinfo response back to clients, it replaces the JSON resoponse "sub" with a pairwise-sub, and trims unnecessary claims.

-- Forward proxy to IBM Verify (gateway calling IBM Verify):
+- Forward proxy to IBM Verify (gateway calling RP Backchannel endpoint):
-  - RP backchannel logout endpoint: when the gateway forwards client logout requests to IBM Verify, it inspects the Logout Token (JWT in the request) and replaces the "sub" with the pairwise-sub identifier required by the upstream IBM Verify tenant.
+  - RP backchannel logout endpoint: when the gateway forwards logout requests from IBM Verify to clients, it inspects the Logout Token (JWT in the request) and replaces the "sub" with the pairwise-sub identifier required by the clients.

 This is a demo — the code is intentionally small and illustrative.
 It focuses on the transformation logic and how to wire it into OpenResty using Lua.
+Not intent for Production usage, only for concept explaination.

 ## Contract (what the gateway does)

 - Inputs:
-  - Upstream IBM Verify URLs (discovery, token, RP backchannel logout)
+  - Upstream IBM Verify URLs (discovery, token, userinfo)
+  - Upstream RP URLs (backchannel logout)
   - Incoming HTTP requests from clients to the API Gateway
+  - Incoming HTTP requests from IBM Verify to the API Gateway (for backchannel logout)
   - JWTs (ID Token or Logout Token) signed by IBM Verify
+  - JSON (Metadata or Userinfo)

 - Outputs:
   - Rewritten discovery JSON pointing at the API Gateway host
   - Token responses where ID Token subjects are converted to a pairwise sub (and JWT is re-signed or returned as a transformed JWT placeholder for the demo)
+  - Userinfo JSON replace sub with pairwise sub
   - Forwarded logout requests with transformed Logout Token `sub` claim

 - Error modes: